 For example, if you believe that the performance of an individual was not up to par, you can tell them how you know they’ve done their best, but somehow this one time, they couldn’t deliver as well.
 It should not be all positive.
 But you ought to mention what you believe went right.
 When feedback is balanced, it becomes easier for the team member.
 And they don’t feel discouraged.

 In some cases, where you want things to be added, you need to say that the work looks good, but you need something extra.
 It makes up for the encouragement and gives them feedback on what they overlooked.
 You must align the goals for the two of you and build your criticism on the work, not the person.

 3. Give Them Room to Speak

 What you see may not always be the correct perspective.
 There are things that you might have overlooked.
 That’s why you must give others space to convey what they need to say.
 Allow them to speak to tell you why they did what they did.

 Instead of overanalyzing and interpreting the situation, observe, understand, and talk.
 This will encourage people to connect with you and discuss different points.
 It will also help them be aware of what you expect and why.
 They will also understand why you are voicing your concern and what has led to such an observation.

 Don’t beat around the bush when it comes to offering feedback.
 You don’t want them to feel you are not getting to the point, and you don’t want them to believe that they can’t finish a task.

 It should be specific and to the point.
 When offering feedback, make sure you don’t point out personality traits or criticize the person.
 It would help if you always made it a point to provide feedback about the situation itself.

 Steps to Observe for Feedback

-It is a step-by-step process, which allows you to ensure smooth sailing from preparation to offering feedback.
+It is a step-by-step process that allows you to ensure smooth sailing from preparation to offering feedback.

 1. Preparation is a Must